activecell/activecell.com/support/forecasts/cust-acq-channel.md

 <!-- screenshot -->

-**Note:** As a first comment, please note that for now "customer count" refers to existing customer count and not new customer count.
-In the future, we will be introducing a way to track new customer count, existing customer count, and churned customer count, which will give us much more flexibility in planning.
+**Note:** As a first comment, please note that for now "customer volume" refers to existing customer volume and not new customers.
+In the future, we will be introducing a way to track new customers, existing customers, and churned customers, which will give us much more flexibility in planning.
 If you need this urgently, let us know!

 **Note:** As a second comment, for now Activecell cannot reliably retrieve customer volume from QuickBooks or Xero, so both the plan and actual values for customer volume must be managed manually within the [customer segment forecast]().